ImogenHay/COM3014-Group14-Event-Management-App/Ticketing-service/README.md

 ### Development Scripts:
 - `npm install`: Installs project dependencies.
+- `npm start`: Starts the Node.js server by running the `index.js` file using the Node.js runtime.
-- `npm run dev`: Starts the microservice and MongoDB locally on http://localhost:5000.
+- `npm dev`: Starts the Node.js server using nodemon, which watches for changes in the `index.js` file and automatically restarts the server.
-- `npm test`: Runs unit tests to check individual code units.
+- `npm postman-test`: Runs the Postman test collection located at `Tests/Ticketing service.postman_collection.json` using the `newman` command-line tool.

 ### APIs
 - **Get("/healthcheck", (req, res) => res.sendStatus(200));**